 Our careers have been in the nonprofit sector, so we’re not wealthy, by U.S. standards, and we have to keep it simple.
-As it turns out, we like simple and making the arrangements ourselves.
+As it turns out, we like simple and making the arrangements ourselves (well, Beth does).

-We’re enjoying our travel and hope that our posts on “Simple Travel Our Way” will both encourage others to try it and invite those with experience to share with us their wisdom how to travel simply.
-Why travel?
-We think that reading books and traveling may be the most liberating practices one can engage in, and we think we still have much to learn from strangers in new places.
+Meanwhile, we’re enjoying our travel and hope that our posts on “Simple Travel Our Way” will both encourage others to try it and invite those with experience to share with us their wisdom for how to travel simply.